TokamakUI/Tokamak/README.md

 * **Clean composable architecture**: components can be passed to other components as children with an established API focused on code reuse.
-You can easily embed Gluon components within your existing UIKit code or vice versa: expose that code as Gluon components.
+You can easily embed Tokamak components within your existing UIKit code or vice versa: expose that code as Tokamak components.
 No need to decide whether you should subclass `UIView` or `UIViewController` to make your UI composable.

 * **Off-screen rendering for unit-tests**: no need to maintain slow and flaky UI tests that render everything on a simulator screen and simulate actual touch events.
-All of UI logic written with Gluon can be tested off-screen with tests completing in a fraction of a second.
-If your UI logic doesn't require any code specific to `UIKit` (and Gluon provides helpers to achieve that) you can even run your UI-related unit-tests on Linux!
+All of UI logic written with Tokamak can be tested off-screen with tests completing in a fraction of a second.
+If your UI logic doesn't require any code specific to `UIKit` (and Tokamak provides helpers to achieve that) you can even run your UI-related unit-tests on Linux!

 * **Platform-independent core**: our main goal is to eventually support as many platforms as possible.
 Starting with iOS and UIKit, we plan to add renderers for macOS/AppKit, WebAssembly/DOM and native Android in future versions.
-As the core API is cross-platform, UI components written with Gluon won't need to change to become available on newly added platforms unless you need UI logic specific to a device or OS.
+As the core API is cross-platform, UI components written with Tokamak won't need to change to become available on newly added platforms unless you need UI logic specific to a device or OS.

 * **Architecture proven to work**: React has been available for years and gained a lot of traction and is still growing.
 We've seen so many apps successfully rebuilt with it and heard positive feedback on React itself, but a lot of complaints about overreliance on JavaScript.
-Gluon makes architecture of React with its established patterns available to you in Swift.
+Tokamak makes architecture of React with its established patterns available to you in Swift.

-_**Important:**_ Gluon is relatively stable at this point, as in not having any blocking or critical bugs that the maintainers are aware of.
+_**Important:**_ Tokamak is relatively stable at this point, as in not having any blocking or critical bugs that the maintainers are aware of.
 The core API of `Component` and `Hooks` types is frozen, and there's a plenty of [standard components](#standard-components) to start building useful apps.
 If in the